MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/pricing-models.md

 - Retiring an existing pricing model.
 - Adding a tier to an existing pricing model.
 - Retiring a tier in an existing pricing model.
-- Changing usage caps on a feature in a pricing model or tier.
+- Changing usage limits on a feature in a pricing model.
 - Adding or removing features from a [feature and service level pricing model](#feature--and-service-level-based-pricing).
 - Changing from a business-to-consumer (B2C) commercial model to a business-to-business (B2B) commercial model, which then necessitates new pricing structures for your business customers.